My favourite peanut dipping sauce

 I love a katsu curry, whether using chicken, pork, prawns or vegetables: the contast of that gorgeous silky sauce smothering the crispy meat, fish or veg is wonderful.
 Continue reading “Katsu curry”

 These very simple chicken wings are packed with flavour, take moments to prepare and will have you coming back for more.
-Continue reading “Crispy air-fried harissa chicken”
+Continue reading “Crispy air-fried harissa chicken wings”

 Teriyaki cauliflower “popcorn”

-The combination of crispy, sticky, spicy and utterly delicious ticks every box for me.
-Ingredients such as soy sauce, garlic, ginger, chilli, sesame seeds and panko breadcrumbs combine with the cauliflower to give an exceptional dish.
+The combination of crispy, sticky, spicy and utterly delicious ticks many boxes for me.
+Ingredients such as soy sauce, garlic, ginger, chilli, sesame seeds and panko breadcrumbs combine with the cauliflower to give an exceptionally tasty dish.
 Continue reading “Teriyaki cauliflower “popcorn””

 The best sticky BBQ wings with blue cheese dip